paul-schultz/project_euler/problems/06/sum_square_difference.md

     console.log(sqSum);
   }
 ```
 Then I needed a function putting it all together.
-I could have written a function that just called the earlier functions but I decided to write a new one because that way I only have to exports one function over to the test module.
+I could have wrote a function that just called the earlier functions but I decided to write a new one instead, because that way I only have to export one function over to the test module.
 The final function I wrote looks like this:
 ```
 function sumSquareDifference(n) {
     var sumSq = 0;